ragaeeb/das-js/content/blog/sujud-sahw/index.md

 ---
 title: 'LECTURE: The Prostrations of Forgetfulness'
 date: '2016-10-14T14:14:45.169Z'
-description: "with Ash-Shaykh Abu 'Abdir-Rahmaan Muhammad 'Ali"
+description: 'with Al-Shaykh Abū ʿAbd al-Raḥmān Muḥammad ʿAlī'
 imageUrl: https://cdn2.tstatic.net/jateng/foto/bank/images/sujud-syukur.jpg
 thumbnailUrl: https://storage.nu.or.id/storage/post/16_9/big/1385955865.jpg
 ---

-As-salaamu 'alaikum wa rahmatullahi wa barakaatuh,
+As-salāmu ʿalaykum wa raḥmatullāhi wa barakātuh,

-Bismillahi walhamdulillah was-salaatu was-salaamu 'alaa Rasoolillah
+Bismillahi walḥamdulillāh was-ṣalātu was-salāmu 'alaa Rasūlillāh

-Dar As-Sahaba presents...
+Dār As-Ṣaḥāba presents...

 The Prostrations of Forgetfulness

 Taught by:

-Ash-Shaykh Abu 'Abdir-Rahmaan Muhammad 'Ali
+al-Shaykh Abū ʿAbd al-Raḥmān Muḥammad ʿAlī
-(Graduate of the Islamic University of Madeenah, Faculty of Hadeeth)
+(Graduate of the Islāmic University of Madīnah, Faculty of ḥadīth)

 Date & Time:
-Friday, Oct 14th after Maghrib Prayer (approx. 6:45pm EST)
+Friday, Oct 14th after Maġrib Prayer (approx. 6:45pm EST)

 Location:
-Musalla As-Sahaba
+Muṣallá As-Ṣaḥāba

 (2835 Dumaurier Ave., Ramsey)

 This class is free for both brothers and sisters and we encourage you to benefit from this blessed knowledge and attend.
-Due to the small size of the Musalla, we ask you to please refrain from distracting others so we can all benefit from the lectures.
+Due to the small size of the Muṣallá, we ask you to please refrain from distracting others so we can all benefit from the lectures.

 Please pass on this message.

-Jazakumullahu khair.
+Jazākumullahu khair.

-Please note that this lecture will be broadcast, in-sha-Allah, at the following link:
+Please note that this lecture will be broadcast, in-shāʾ-Allāh, at the following link:

 MIXLR: